ct-clmsn/nim-sos/README.md

 `nim-sos` provides a *symmetric array type* and a *symmetric scalar type*.

 Symmetric arrays are an extension to the existing [Nim array](https://nim-lang.org/docs/manual.html#types-array-and-sequence-types).
 Symmetric arrays only support values that are of [SomeNumber](https://nim-lang.org/docs/system.html#SomeNumber) types.
 Symmetric arrays provide element-access, slice, iterator, and partitioning support.
 Symmetric arrays cannot be appended to; 'add' or 'append' functionality breaks the symmetry property.
 Symmetric arrays are distributed and globally addressable.
-Symmetric arrays created with a size as part of their type are called 'symmetric indexed arrays'.
+Symmetric arrays created with a size as part of their type are called 'symmetric static arrays'.
 Symmetric arrays created on the heap w/`newSymArray` are simply called symmetric arrays.

 Symmetric scalars are globally addressable scalar values.